TarasHryts/university/README.md

 #University

 ##This is simple command line project.

 Clone this project and feel free to use.
+Run main method to start.
 You can retrieve data from the database using the commands described below.
-Use command 'help' for check all commands.
+Use command 'add test data' for add test data and  'help' for check all commands.
 * Who is head of department 'Literature Department'
 * Show 'Literature Department' statistic
 * Show the average salary for department 'Literature Department'